-Lessons From Our Trauma
+Lessons From Our Trauma and Healing Journey

 Surviving multigenerational trafficking and finding healing through advocacy and Jesus